erikschlegel/sails-generate-reactjs/README.md

 A `frontend` ReactJS generator for use with the Sails command-line interface.
 This bootstraps a full stack site using reactJS / Twitter Bootstrap, and can create/run a web platform in 3 commands.
 This repo comes bundled with Babel so ES6 components can be used across all browsers.
 This also ships with Browersify Grunt tasks to wrap all JS dependencies in a single JS file.

 #### Update your .sailsrc file
 You'll need to configure Sails to use this extension for creating new Sails sites.
-This can be achieved by creating a file named `.sailsrc` file in your home directory, or the parent directory of where you are creating projects.
+This can be achieved by creating a file named `.sailsrc` in your home directory, or the parent directory of where you are creating projects.
 ```json
 {
     "generators" : {